ministryofjustice/form-builder/technical/deployments-imagineering-session-2.md

 1. Don't overengineer but consider the same pipeline process to be applied to other repos like filestore, pdf generator so when doing for submitter the other could be easier to plug in.
 2. Branches can deploy to test (and stop there)
 3. Consider that we could leave CircleCI in the long term
-4. Branches can deploy to test (and stop there)
-5. In order to give us the confidence we need to test form via PDF/ CSVs / JSON endpoints (and submit each of those) (specific for submitter)
+4. In order to give us the confidence we need to test form via PDF/ CSVs / JSON endpoints (and submit each of those) (specific for submitter)
-6. After this work is started me (Tomas, Brendan and Matt) will review how is going what we agreed.
+5. After this work is started we (Tomas, Brendan and Matt) will review how is going what we agreed.